waoup/lightning-hydra-template/README.md

 ## 📌&nbsp;&nbsp;Introduction

-This template tries to be as general as possible.

 > Effective usage requires learning of a couple of technologies: [PyTorch](https://pytorch.org), [PyTorch Lightning](https://www.pytorchlightning.ai) and [Hydra](https://hydra.cc).
 Knowledge of some experiment logging framework like [Weights&Biases](https://wandb.com), [Neptune](https://neptune.ai) or [MLFlow](https://mlflow.org) is also recommended.

 **Why you should use it:** it allows you to rapidly iterate over new models/datasets and scale your projects from small single experiments to hyperparameter searches on computing clusters, without writing any boilerplate code.
 To my knowledge, it's one of the most convenient all-in-one technology stack for deep learning prototyping.
 Quick starting point for reproducing papers, hackathons, kaggle competitions or small-team research projects.
 It's also a collection of best practices for efficient workflow and reproducibility.